hybridflux/SparkOnSpot/README.md

 ## General Approach

+This approach applies to many scenarios, regardless of the workload and Azure service used.

 ### Eviction Detection

+In order to react to an eviction, it first has to be detected.
 The recommended approach for [detecting evictions](https://docs.microsoft.com/en-us/azure/virtual-machines/spot-vms#eviction-policy) is to use the [Scheduled Events API](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/scheduled-events).

 The scheduled events API imposes the following constraints